We help you to develop the key knowledge, skills, and behaviours, whether you are a beginner or at an advanced level

 + 2 Hours One-To-One Coaching

-+ 6 Hours Group Coaching and Peer Networking
++ 6 or 7 Hours Group Coaching and Peer Networking

 Giving you the training and coaching support you need to across a year to thrive in your role, create impact and to embed a whole school approach to mental health and wellbeing across your school or college.